freezy/node-pind/README.md

     histogram etc `done`
 * List high scores of all tables for a given user, including a "global" score based on achievements.
+* List audit data from tables.
+Use a graphical representation for histogram data pulled from the table's NVRAM `done`
 * Provide a voting system for new tables to install.
 * Administer HyperPin's tables.
 This includes:
   * Automatically download missing artwork `done`